mouncg/Discord-MC/README.md

 A simple script made to link Minecraft and Discord servers.
 ## Getting Started
 ### Compatibility
-Latest Version of Nodejs
-Latest Version of Minelfayer
+Latest version of Nodejs, Discord.js, and Mineflayer
 Minecraft version 1.12.2 and below
 ### Installing
 > Clone the Project